sharetribe/flex-docs/src/docs/introduction/development-skills/index.md

 updated: 2023-10-24
 category: introduction
 ingress:
-  Building a custom marketplace with Sharetribe requires some software development skills.
+  Building a custom marketplace with Sharetribe Developer Platform requires some software development skills.
 This article explains what you need to know when customizing the platform.
 published: true
 ---